a-patel/LiteXStorage/docs/Amazon.md

 Small library to abstract storing files to Amazon S3.
 Quick setup for Amazon S3 and very simple wrapper for the Amazon S3 to handle bucket instantiations.

+Very simple configuration in advanced ways.
 Purpose of this package is to bring a new level of ease to the developers who deal with Amazon S3 integration with their system.